Andover-Robotics/ays-python-curriculum/.guides/content/If-Statement-Pt--2-fbf5.md

 ----------
 ## Boolean Operators
 When you write an if statement, you will usually use it to compare the values of two different variables.
 These variables can be compared using **boolean operators**.
+As a quick review, a **boolean** can only take on two values: yes (`True`) or no (`False`).
 Below is a list of some very useful boolean operators:

 * `==`: is equal to (not to be confused with `=`, which is used to assign variables)
 * `!=`: is **not** equal to (the `!` means not)